 Day 1: Dhanteras

-Diwali begins on the first day with "Dhanteras," or the worship of wealth, on October 22, 2022.
-The Goddess Lakshmi is worshipped on this day and there is a custom to purchase something precious.
-People clean and decorate their homes.
+Diwali begins on the first day with "Dhanteras," or the worship of wealth.
+At night, lamps of clay or diyas are lit and devotional songs are sung to the goddess Lakshmi.
+Homes are thoroughly cleansed and whitewashed to help rid them of suffering and disease.
 Here is a video containing many different stories explaining the origin of Dhanteras.

 Day 2: Naraka Chaturdashi or Choti Diwali

-The second day is Naraka Chaturdashi or Choti Diwali, on October 23, 2022.
+The second day is Naraka Chaturdashi or Choti Diwali.
 People wake up early and apply aromatic oils to themselves before taking a bath.
 This is said to remove all sins and impurities.
 They wear new clothes, offer Puja, and enjoy the day by lighting diyas and bursting a few crackers.
 Take a look at this video of women in Fatehpur Beri village celebrating Choti Diwali.

 Day 3: Lakshmi Puja

-The third day is the main Diwali festival on October 24, 2022.
+The third day is the main Diwali festival.
 Lakshmi Puja is performed on this day.
-The Goddess Lakshmi is believed to enter homes and bless people with good fortune.
+The goddess Lakshmi is believed to enter homes and bless people with good fortune.
 Tiny oil diyas, candles and electric lights are placed around the house.
 Families exchange gifts and gather together to burst crackers.
 Check out this budget-friendly Diwali decoration idea.

 Day 4: Govardhan Puja or Padva

-The fourth day is Govardhan Puja or Padva on October 25, 2022.
-It is the day when Lord Krishna defeated Indra by lifting the huge Govardhan Mountain.
-People make a small hillock, usually of cow dung, symbolizing Govardhan and worship it.
+The fourth day is Govardhan Puja or Padva.
+It is the day Krishna defeated Indra by lifting the huge Govardhan Mountain to provide shelter during the torrential rains.
+Devotees prepare various vegetarian foods for Krishna to show their gratitude.
 Find out more information about this celebration here.

 Day 5: Bhai Dooj

-The fifth and last day is Bhai Dooj on October 26, 2022.
+The fifth and last day is Bhai Dooj.
 On this day, sisters invite their brothers for a lavish meal and perform a "tilak’" ceremony.
 Sisters pray for their brothers' long and happy life while the brothers give gifts to their sisters.
 Looking to prepare your own meal?
 Check out these six easy Diwali snack recipes.